ImranR98/Freebug/README.md

    - Accessibility services are also much less prone to being killed by battery optimization, so we use it to restart the notification listener if that gets killed off.
    - Battery optimization for the app in general also must be turned off to further improve resilience.
 4. When a call ends, the recording is saved to the Android `Recordings` directory, which can be written to without any file access permissions.

-## Work In Progress

-This app is still a major work in progress (although very basic functionality does work).
-- Most testing has been done on stock Android and GrapheneOS with the system dialer and WhatsApp.
-So the app probably still fails in a lot of untested cases.
-- Caller audio is very quiet when not on speaker.
-  - Still audible (at least in quiet environments) and could eventually amplified in post processing.
-  - Probably not something that can be completely fixed given Android limitations.

-Tested:
-- [x] Test outgoing call with the system dialer (non-contact number)
-- [x] Test outgoing call after app has been swiped away from recents list
-- [x] Test incoming call with the system dialer
-- [x] Test outgoing call with the system dialer (known contact - check name extraction)
-- [x] Test incoming call when device has been asleep for a long time
-- [x] Test after reboot without opening the app
-- [x] Test with an incoming WhatsApp group call (confirm name extraction still works)

-TODO:
-- [x] Clean up the file naming a bit (things like "`.mp4.m4a`", excessive underscores, etc.).
-- File saving:
-  - [x] Include calling app package ID (or preferrably name) in recording file name.
-  - [x] Do not replace all special characters with underscores, just those that don't are not accepted in Linux/Windows paths.
-- Better notifications:
-  - [x] Show a silent notification while recording.
-  - [x] "Recording saved" notification should mention the contact name.
-  - [x] Different notification types should use separate channels.
-- Documentation/UI:
-  - [ ] For the ADB permission step, link to the official ADB page on the Android website.
-  - [ ] Document in-app why each permission is needed.
-  - [ ] Change the notification icon to the app logo symbol.